tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 That's great, but...

-**Problem #2:** your Wizard now can `block` (or Warrior can `heal`) but won't do anything.
-The reason is we haven't implemented it, but even if we do, it would be incorrect, cause only Warrior can block and only Wizard can heal.
+**(Small) Problem #2:** your Wizard now can call `block` (or Warrior can call `heal`) but won't do anything.
 ```PHP
 <?php
 $warrior->heal();
 $wizard->block()
 ```
-We won't deal with this right now, I will go over all the problems with inheritance, then try to fix them with composition.
+This is not a big deal, since inside subclass, we can implement some logic to throw an exception when the above cases happen, but it's not really an optimal solution.

 Now you have a new DLC, a new class called BattleMage is added, they can `attack` like Warrior, they can also `heal` like Wizard.